responsivedev/responsive-docs/docs/concepts/storage.md

   Some applications, such as windowed stores and aggregates, often read a very predictable subset of the data, which makes caching extremely helpful.
 - Responsive Platform provides different types of stores that can be leveraged to meet your workload.
-In some scenarios, these speicalized schemas may be more effective than the generic key-value stores provided by RocksDB.
+In some scenarios, these specialized schemas may be more effective than the generic key-value stores provided by RocksDB.
 See the [State Store API Reference](../reference/state-stores) for more details.
 - While latency for individual reads may suffer with remote storage, the